The Driving Companion

 3. 'Acceleration Sense'

-is the ability of the driver to vary the speed of the vehicle by means of accurate use of the accelerator (not gears) where braking is not required.
+Acceleration sense is the ability of the driver to vary the speed of the vehicle by means of accurate use of the accelerator (not gears) where braking is not required.
 This improves smoothness of ride, vehicle control (especially on unsealed surfaces), and fuel efficiency while reducing wear and tear on the vehicle and tyres.

 4. 'Safe Stopping Position Behind Other Vehicles'

-When stopping in a line of traffic, the driver should stop his/her vehicle at a distance behind the vehicle in front which would enable the driver to turn away should the vehicle in front break down or becomes unable to proceed.
+Safe stopping Position behind other vehicles when stopping in a line of traffic, the driver should stop his/her vehicle at a distance behind the vehicle in front which would enable the driver to turn away should the vehicle in front break down or becomes unable to proceed.
 (As a guide, you should be able to see where the tyres of the vehicle in front contact the road).

 The advantages in maintaining this space is that it allows: